WL Ross & Co: The steel industry

-International Steel Group (2002-2005)
+International Steel Group (2002–2005)

 A number of factors contributed to the demise of the steel industry in the United States.
 Along with the imports of less expensive steel, labor relations and lack of technological innovation plagued the industry.
 By the 2000s, "hundreds of thousands of people employed by the American steel industry had lost jobs and benefits".

 In February 2002, W.L.
 Ross & Co. had made an agreement to purchase the assets of bankrupt LTV Steel Corp for "$125 million in cash and $200 million in assumed liabilities."
 After Ross acquired LTV, Ross's team approached [then-Commerce Secretary] Donald Evans when the George W. Bush White House seemed to be "looking to save thousands of jobs in the beleaguered [steel] industry."
 Ross told New Yorker Magazine in a 2004 interview, "I had read the International Trade Commission report, and it seemed like it was going to happen.
 We talked to everyone in Washington."
 They asked Evans about stiffer tariffs on Chinese steel as recommended by the International Trade Commission.
 In response to their inquiries about the possibility of "more protectionist measures", Evans replied, "absolutely".
 Ross denied that he had benefited from "inside information from the US administration."
 On March 5, 2002, when President Bush announced steel tariffs "of up to 30 percent on most imported steel, to be imposed for three years," he angered many trade partners.
 The United States trade representative, Robert B. Zoellick, explained that "domestic politics" was behind the tariffs.
 By December 2003, the US faced with a trade war with the EU and Japan and the potential of the imposition of retaliatory sanctions worth $2.2bn, the Bush administration lifted the illegal tariffs on steel imports.
 According to Forbes, the tariffs were intended to help the steel industry and to give a "political advantage" to the Bush administration" in "steel-industry states such as Pennsylvania and West Virginia."
-Bush won with a narrow margin in West Virginia, a steel industry state which was a Democrat stronghold.
+Bush won with a narrow margin in West Virginia, a steel industry state which was a Democratic stronghold.
 In 2000, he had promised to "look out for steelworkers' interests."
 According to Forbes, although the tariff was in effect only from March 2002 to December 2003, Ross benefited from the tariff as "the price of domestic steel [went] up 25% in that time."